Collinsium

 Collinsium was a genus of lobopodian from the Early Cambrian.
 It is represented by a single fossil species, Collinsium ciliosum, found in the Xiaoshiba Lagerstätte (Hongjingshao Formation) of China.
 Similar to the later Hallucigenia it was a small worm-like creature with spikes along its back and feeding tentacles near its head.
-Unlike Hallucigenia, Collinsium had 9 walking appendages and 4 fine anterior appendages.
-Its body was covered in hair-like Papillae, and its fine anterior appendages were lined with Setae likely used for filter feeding.
+Unlike Hallucigenia, Collinsium had 9 walking appendages and 6 fine anterior appendages.
+Its body was covered in hair-like papillae and its fine anterior appendages were lined with setae.
 The generic name honors paleontologist Desmond Collins.

+Description

+Collinsium was a small animal with complete specimens reaching 85mm in length.
+15 sets of biomineralized spines lined its back.
+All but the first set were composed of one large medial spine, a pair of medium spines, and a pair of small lateral spines.
+The first six appendage pairs were long and lined with approximately 30 pairs of bristle-like setae that angled downward to form chevrons.
+Small setae were present across the body, densely covering the anterior portion and thinning out into sparse clusters along the posterior portion.
+It was likely suited for climbing or anchoring on hard surfaces and used its long appendages to filter feed.

+Taxonomy

+The armor structures of Collinsium are unique compared to most representatives of Onychophora.
+It most closely resembles Luolishania and Collinsovermis, both similarly armored, and is placed within Luolishaniidae.